Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 * We are aware of a general issue with `Unhandled Promise Rejection` errors.
 They aren't specific to Angular and shouldn't affect ArcGIS JS API functionality.
 Upgrade to `11.2.5`+ and switch the `tsconfig.target` to es2017.

 * if you are seeing CommonJS or AMD dependency warnings you can supress them in your build output thought a property setting in `angular.json`.
 Suppressing won't affect functionality.
+Also, consider upgrading by running `npm i @arcgis/core@latest`.

 *angular.json*